Faculty II

 Department of Romance Studies

-The institute's profile is characterised by a strong international and European focus, particularly on Franco-German relations.
+The department's profile is characterised by a strong international and European focus, particularly on Franco-German relations.
 It also offers specialised degree programmes focusing on local and international cooperation.

 Learn more